Saverio976/translator/assets/DEFAULT_README.md

 	context = translator.ContextTranslator{
 		src_language: 'en'
 		dest_language: 'it'
-		src_text: 'hi' 		// linguee translate only word
+		src_text: 'hello' 		// linguee translate only word
 								// if there is more than one word, it will use
 								// internaly another method (mymemory , google) }
 	if context.linguee_translate() != 0 {
 		println('the word is not translated')